zeek/zeek-docs/doc/frameworks/input.rst

    :linenos:
    :tab-width: 4

-If your input data is already, or can be easily converted into JSON Lines format, above approach can be used to load it into Zeek.
+If your input data is already in, or can be easily converted into, JSON Lines format the above approach can be used to load it into Zeek.

 .. _input-sqlite-reader: